New advances in universal approximation with neural networks of minimal width: LU-Net has the distributional universal approximation property

-\begin{justify} Using the expressivity result from \Cref{Theorem-Main2} we can now show that LU-Net with leaky ReLU activations has the distributional universal approximation property.
-This shows that suitable generative directions of LU-Net can transform an arbitrary absolutely continuous probability measure into any probability measure, with respect to weak convergence of measures. \end{justify}
+where the third equality follows because as the \(W_i\) range over all elements of \(\LU(d)\), their inverses \(W_i^{-1}\) range over all elements of \(\LU^{-1}(d)\), and the indexing is arbitrary. \end{proof}

-\begin{justify} The next lemma shows that \(\PLCSM\) universally approximates all monotonic functions w.r.t. \(p\)-norms on compact sets, which we need for the proof of the DUAP of LU-Net for dimension \(d=1\), since \Cref{Theorem-Main2} doesn't hold in the case \(d=1\). \end{justify}
+Using the expressivity result from Theorem~\ref{Theorem-Main2} we have all the tools to prove Theorem~\ref{Theorem-Main3}, i.e., that LU-Net with invertible leaky ReLU activations has the DUAP.
+This shows that suitable generative directions of LU-Net can transform an arbitrary absolutely continuous probability measure into any probability measure, with respect to weak convergence of measures.